 \subsection{Comparing ELMO and BERT}

-While ELMO and BERT are both recent breakthroughs in NLP, the former marked the first contextual word embedding trained from deep language model, and the latter was the first contextual word embedding using Transformer architecture.
-Note that since the BERT paper was published second and could respond directly to the ELMO paper (but not vice-versa), the comparisons are likely to be biased toward the latter.
+While ELMO and BERT both represent recent breakthroughs in natural language processing, the former was an initial, highly effective, contextual word embedding model trained using deep learning, while the latter was the first contextual word embedding to fully exploit the Transformer architecture.
+Since the BERT paper was published second and could respond directly to the ELMO paper (but not vice-versa), its comparisons may be somewhat biased towards BERT.

-There appear to be several differences between the two proposals: (1) They use different initial context-free embeddings.
-(2) ELMO applies an initial convolutional layer to a \emph{character} embedding, while BERT augments the WordPiece embedding at \emph{sub-word} level with positional data.
-ELMO is based on Recurrent Neural Network while BERT is based on Transformer architecture.
+There are several technical differences between the two proposals: (1) They use different initial context-free embeddings.
+ELMO applies an initial convolutional layer to a \emph{character} embedding, while BERT augments a binary encoding of sub-words (i.e.,~tokens) with positional data.
+(2) ELMO is based on the recurrent neural network architecture depicted in Figure \ref{elmo} while BERT is based on Transformer architecture in Figure \ref{fig:bert}.
 (3) The ELMO implementation only allows the averaging weights to be fine-tuned, whereas BERT proposes fine-tuning the whole network.
-The biggest difference lies in the choice of fundamental architecture.
-RNNs are known for not being able to capture long-term dependencies.
-The transformer architecture is more efficient at capturing long-range dependencies in the text.
+Of these, the biggest difference lies in the choice of the model architecture.
+The transformer architecture appears to be more effective than the RNN at capturing long-range dependencies in text.
 Furthermore, ELMO creates context by using the left-to-right and right-to-left language model representations, while in BERT models the entire context simultaneously.